 - Signposted from pre-school information and parental concerns

-- Concerns raised on entry to the Academy in any year group or concerns raised by previous school
+- Concerns raised on entry to the Academy in any year group or concerns raised by previous school or early years setting.

 - Concerns raised because a child is under the care of the Local Authority

-There is graduated response to meet pupil’s special educational needs through the Assess, Plan Do, Review guidelines; should the provision provided not appear to meet the needs of the child a formal statutory assessment may be sought.
+There is graduated response to meet pupil’s special educational needs through the Assess, Plan Do, Review guidelines; should the adapted provision not appear to meet the needs of the child a formal statutory assessment may be sought.

 - High quality classroom teaching

-- Adaptations to the working environment including workstations and visual timetables, seating and lighting.
+- Adaptations to the working environment

 - Letters and sound phonics